 The Universe is highly inhomogeneous on small and intermediate scales, exhibiting nonlinear structures ranging from particles to planets and stars, and extending to galaxies, clusters, and cosmic filaments \cite{Somerville:2014ika}.
 By contrast, standard cosmological models \cite{Planck:2018vyg} are based on smooth, homogeneous, and isotropic solutions of Einstein’s equations, described by the Friedmann-Lemaître-Robertson-Walker (FLRW) metric \cite{Robertson:1935zz}.
-Due to the nonlinear character of Einstein’s equations, it is not guaranteed that the large-scale evolution of an inhomogeneous Universe coincides with that of an exactly homogeneous FLRW spacetime.
-This observation underlies the cosmological averaging, or backreaction, problem, which arises when one attempts to relate the dynamics of an averaged geometry to the average of the local gravitational dynamics \cite{Buchert:1999er,Buchert:2001sa,Rasanen:2003fy,Kolb:2011zz,Ellis:2011hk,Clarkson:2011zq,Buchert:2019mvq}.
+Due to the nonlinear character of Einstein’s equations, it is not guaranteed that the large-scale evolution of an inhomogeneous universe can be well approximated by that of a homogeneous FLRW spacetime.
+This observation underlies the cosmological averaging, or backreaction, problem, which arises when one attempts to relate the dynamics of an averaged geometry to the average local gravitational dynamics \cite{Buchert:1999er,Buchert:2001sa,Rasanen:2003fy,Kolb:2011zz,Ellis:2011hk,Clarkson:2011zq,Buchert:2019mvq}.
 In this context, the resulting effective evolution equations generally include additional geometric terms that encode the impact of inhomogeneities.
-The physical significance and magnitude of such geometric backreaction effects remain actively debated (see, e.g., \cite{Baumann:2010tm,Macpherson:2018btl}).
+The physical significance and magnitude of geometric backreaction in General Relativity (GR) remain actively debated (see, e.g., \cite{Baumann:2010tm,Macpherson:2018btl}).

 A closely related aspect of the cosmological averaging problem concerns the coarse-graining of the matter sources entering the gravitational field equations.
-Even if the geometric backreaction effects are small and the spacetime is assumed to be well approximated by an FLRW geometry on all scales, averaging over fluid inhomogeneities generally yields an effective energy–momentum tensor that does not coincide with that of a homogeneous fluid obeying the same equation of state.
-Within general relativity, this issue is largely mitigated due to the minimal coupling between matter and geometry.
-Nevertheless, even in general relativity, it can become important in scenarios in which a single component drives both structure formation and cosmic acceleration, such as unified dark energy models \cite{Avelino:2003ig, Beca:2005gc, Avelino:2007tu}, where nonlinear inhomogeneities can substantially modify the effective equation of state.
+Even if the geometric backreaction effects are small and the spacetime is assumed to be well approximated by an FLRW spacetime on all scales, averaging over fluid inhomogeneities generally yields an effective energy-momentum tensor that does not coincide with that of a homogeneous fluid obeying the same equation of state.
+Within GR, this issue is largely mitigated due to the minimal coupling between matter and geometry.
+Nevertheless, even in GR, it can become important in scenarios in which a single component drives both structure formation and cosmic acceleration, such as unified dark energy models \cite{Avelino:2003ig, Beca:2005gc, Avelino:2007tu}, where nonlinear inhomogeneities can substantially modify the effective equation of state.